ncsa/security-lib/README.md

 # Getting the sources

-These are available from
+These are available from the [NCSA Security Library](https://github.com/ncsa/security-lib.git) project on GitHub.
+You would clone this to `$NCSA_DEV_INPUT` which would result in `$NCSA_DEV_INPUT/security-lib`.
+This is the root for this project.

-## Creating the library (rolling a snapshot)
+## Creating the library (local release)

-There is a single file named build.sh.
-Typically you set a couple of environment variables and invoke this script.
-You need to set  the environment  variable NCSA_DEV_INPUT as per above.
+There is a single file named build.sh in `$NCSA_DEV_INPUT/security-lib`.
+Typically you set the  environment variables as per above and invoke this script.
 The script will then run and your local maven repository will be populated with the current version.

 ## Output

-The result is a set of jars in your maven repository.
+The result is a set of jars in your local maven repository.
 These will be local to your system but will be used i building subsequent components (such as OA4MP, QDL, CILogon).

-## Uploading a snapshot to Sonatype

-You may also create the distro and upload it to Sonatype.
-Make sure you have permissions to do so.
-This consists of changing the maven target of the build file to deploy, so `mvn clean install` would be replaced with `mvn clean deploy`.
-The resulting snapshot should be findable under https://oss.sonatype.org/#view-repositories;snapshots~browsestorage by navigating to edu > uiuc > ncsa > security
+This project does not currently use `$NCSA_DEV_OUTPUT`.

 # Rolling a release

 The critical part is to replace the SNAPSHOT tag (e.g. 5.3-SNAPSHOT) globally with your preferred version.
 Note that this tag will also be found in java files (so the system is aware of the current release version), so this change does not merely affect the pom.xml files.

-## Local usage

-If you are not planning on uploading it to Sonatype, simply run the build file with the default maven target and your local repository will be updated.
-All references to this version (e.g. when building OA4MP) will use your version.

-## Uploading to Sonatype

-Again, change the target of the maven build  from `install` to `deploy` and then got to https://oss.sonatype.org/index.html#welcome, login and close the release.
-Note that you will have to be able to log in to Sonatype with correct access to do this step.
+You should also be sure before doing a deploy to Sonatype that you have administrator privileges and have uploaded your signing keys.

+__Note__ There may be issues with the website module.
+I suggest you comment that out of `$NCSA_DEV_INPUT/security-lib/pom.xml` and sidestep having to tweak more of the configuration.

+You would cd to

+`$NCSA_DEV_INPUT/security-lib`

+and issue

+`mvn clean deploy`

+If successful, you should then be able to go to the [Nexus Repository Manager](https://oss.sonatype.org/index.html#welcome) and close the upload.

 # Creating the website

 If you want to update the website, you must be able to commit to Git.
-You would
+You would (make sure that the website module is uncommented in `$NCSA_DEV_INPUT/security-lib/pom.xml`)

 * run build.sh
 * invoke  website/make-website.sh